Kale Chips With Herbs and Cheese

 - 1/4 – 1/2 teaspoon garlic powder

 - 1 teaspoon Penney’s Spices’ Sunny Paris (purple shallots, chives, green peppercorn, basil, tarragon, chervil, bay leaf, and dill weed)

 Rinse kale and remove pieces of the leave from the middle rib.
 Place the pieces of leaves in small batches in a salad spinner.
 This way they will be completely dry and each chip is evenly drying out and becoming crisp as they bake in the oven.
 Place them in a large bowl.
-Sprinkle them with the oil and massage the oil all over each individual piece with your fingers.
-Sprinkle with salt, garlic powder and half the cheese and toss and then using your fingers again spread the spices evenly on each pieces.
-Spread them out on a parchment paper lined large cookie sheet, opening up any pieces that are folded and keeping the pieces separated and not overlapping.
+Sprinkle them with the oil and using finger massage the oil over the front and back of each piece.
+Sprinkle with salt and garlic powder and half the cheese and again using your fingers spread spices and cheese evenly over each of the pieces.
+Place the pieces on a parchment paper lined large cookie sheet, opening up any pieces that are folded and keeping the pieces separated so they touch but don’t overlap.
 Sprinkle with Sunny Paris and remaining cheese.
 If there are any clumps, move them with your fingers so everything is evenly spread out.

 Place in a 300 degree* oven.
 After 10 minutes, rotate or turn the cookie sheet around so the chips are in a different place in the oven.
 (There may be places in your oven that are hotter than others and if some of the chips are in that hot spot they may cook faster.)
 At 20 minutes, turn the chips over and return to oven for 5 more minutes, checking to make sure they aren’t getting too brown.
 The total cooking time is 25 minutes in my oven.
 When done, remove from oven and let cool for 3 minutes.
 As they cool they will get crisper.